 Anupama Jha

-Till 2020, I was a Computer Science Ph.D. student at the University of Pennsylvania with Dr. Yoseph Barash.
-My research focus during my Ph.D. was developing and applying interpretable machine-learning methods for answering core biological questions related to splicing differences between tissues and regulatory networks of RNA-binding proteins.
+I completed my Ph.D. in Computer Science at the University of Pennsylvania with Dr. Yoseph Barash, where I developed interpretable machine-learning methods to study tissue-specific splicing and RNA-binding protein regulatory networks.
 See this 15-minute talk at ISMB 2020 to discover more.